 Traditional Publishers Need to Become Ad Networks Themselves… March 24, 2008

-Posted by Bill in Ad Serving, Online Advertising, Press Mentions, Right Media, ad networks, exchanges, traditional advertising.add a comment
+Posted by Bill in ad networks, Ad Serving, exchanges, Online Advertising, Press Mentions, Right Media, traditional advertising.

 A lot is being written about online media not being sold like “pork bellies”, or as a commodity.
 Those people are missing the point of the importance of syndication in today’s market.
 Publishers may not opt to send remnant inventory to ad networks, but rather BECOME ad networks themselves.
 Martha is doing it.
 Forbes is doing it.
 Viacom already does it.